 Decaf coffee can be a good choice for individuals who do not wish to consume caffeine in their diet because it provides many of the flavor elements and the bulk of a cup of coffee without caffeine.

 And while it is widely accepted that drinking several cups of decaf coffee daily will provide some health benefits, research indicates that individuals who drink large amounts of caffeinated coffee may be at greater risk for heart disease.
-Decaf coffee also provides many essential nutrients including magnesium, potassium, riboflavin, niacin and vitamin E.
+Decaf coffee also provides many essential nutrients, including magnesium, potassium, riboflavin, niacin, and vitamin E.

 Because decaffeination is a chemical process that removes caffeine from the coffee bean, it strips the beans of many essential nutrients as well.
 In fact, about 97% of the flavor of a coffee bean is contained in the oils it contains.

-Caffeine has no flavor and so, when a decaffeination process removes 97% of a bean's flavor, a cup of brewed coffee made from these beans will not taste nearly as rich or complex as a cup of regular coffee.
+Caffeine has no flavor, and so, when a decaffeination process removes 97% of a bean's flavor, a cup of brewed coffee made from these beans will not taste nearly as rich or complex as a cup of regular coffee.
 Choosing coffee that is naturally low in caffeine can eliminate this problem.

-There are however some decaffeination methods that do not strip coffee of its natural flavor and aroma, like the one we use at Japanese Coffee Co.
+There are, however, some decaffeination methods that do not strip coffee of its natural flavor and aroma, like the one we use at Japanese Coffee Co.
 This is exactly the reason why our Premium Decaf Blend is so popular.

 Final Thoughts

 If you’re looking to cut back on caffeine, there are a few great coffee varietals with naturally low levels of the stimulant.
-I should however warn you that they are not as easy to find, so you might have to do some research first.
+I should, however, warn you that they are not as easy to find, so you might have to do some research first.

-All in all, the most popular alternative to high caffeine drinks is decaf coffee.
-I actually wrote an article about the 10 Surprising Things about Decaf Coffee, so go check it out, you will definitely be surprised!
+All in all, the most popular alternative to high-caffeine drinks is decaf coffee.
+I actually wrote an article about the 10 Surprising Things About Decaf Coffee, so go check it out; you will definitely be surprised!

 Related Articles You May Be Interested

-Get Bonus Content
+Get Free Bonus Books

-Sign up free to Japanese Coffee Club to get tips and exclusive articles about how to enjoy life with Japanese coffee and coffee lover tips.
-Japanese Coffee Club is hosted by Kei Nishida, Author of multiple books and CEO of Japanese Coffee Co.
+Sign up for free to the Coffee Club to get advice and exclusive articles about how to choose Japanese Coffee, and tips, tricks, and recipes for enjoying Japanese coffee.

 Unsubscribe anytime.
 It’s free!